Lin-chia6/MLG_hw1_DrBC/Readme.md

+This DrBC.ipynb followed by paper and inspired by https://github.com/emschenn/mlg-hw1/blob/master/DrBC.ipynb

-# Description of homework1 dataset
+## Description of homework1 dataset

 There are two datasets in hw1_data.zip file, including a Synthetic data and a real world data.